droonga/droonga.org/tutorial/1.0.6/groonga/index.md

         # mkdir ~/droonga
         # cd ~/droonga

+ 5. Create a `droonga-engine.yaml` in the directory, *on each computer*.
+    It includes information to work droonga-engine well.
+    Currently you only have to put correct host name or IP address of the computer itself, with the key `host`, like:

+        (on 192.168.100.50)
+        # echo "host: 192.168.100.50" > ~/droonga/droonga-engine.yaml

+        (on 192.168.100.51)
+        # echo "host: 192.168.100.51" > ~/droonga/droonga-engine.yaml

- 5. Create a `catalog.json`, *on one of Droonga nodes*.
+ 6. Create a `catalog.json` in the directory, *on one of Droonga nodes*.
     The file defines the structure of your Droonga cluster.
     You'll specify the name of the dataset via the `--dataset` option and the list of your Droonga node's IP addresses via the `--hosts` option, like:

         # droonga-engine-catalog-generate --hosts=192.168.100.50,192.168.100.51 \
-                                          --output=./catalog.json
+                                          --output=~/droonga//catalog.json

     If you have only one computer and trying to set up it just for testing, then you'll do:

         # droonga-engine-catalog-generate --hosts=127.0.0.1 \
-                                          --output=./catalog.json
+                                          --output=~/droonga//catalog.json

  6. Share the generated `catalog.json` *to your all Droonga nodes*.